brandonmcconnell/typed.css/README.md

  - `caret-speed`: **(number)** This is the duration of one "blink" animation (in seconds) of the insertion cursor/caret when it has been enabled using the `caret` property.
 Like the `$speed` object values, these number values do not accept units.
  - `delay`: **(number)** This is the duration of the delay (in seconds) before the animation initially begins.
 This property has a default value of `1`, as this delay helps to emphasize the animative nature of the mixin.
 Similarly to `caret-speed` and the `$speed` object values, this value also does not except units.
  - `iterations`: **(number)** This value determines how many times to loop the animation.
 This defaults to `infinite` to loop continuously.
 If a finite number is provided (e.g. `1`, `15`, etc.), the animation will repeat that many times and then type the first string again, at which point the typing animation will conclude, but the caret animation will continue if `caret` is enabled.
 The final typing animation of the first string is rendered via a separate animation that runs once the first full animation has completed all iterations.
+ - `end-on`: **(string/number)** This value is available for use ONLY when `iterations` is set to a finite number.
+Once the final iteration completes, the animation will type one final string and keep that string present, thereby concluding the animation.
+This property can be passed either any custom non-empty string or the nth-index of the string from the `$strings` list to use.
+By default, if using a finite list of `iterations`, the first string from the list will be re-typed if none is provided using the `end-on` property.

 ## Examples